Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/DisplaySubtypeFeatureLayer/readme.md

-# Display subtype feature layer
+# Display subtype feature layerx

 Displays a composite layer of all the subtype values in a feature class.